Not A Retinol Fan? This Dermalogica Retinol Serum Will Make You One!

 How to use Retinol?

-In Review: Dermalogica Retinol Serum
+In review: Dynamic Skin Retinol Serum

-I know this one is pricey but if you can fit a splurge into your beauty budget, I highly recommend it.
-Dermalogica has been at the forefront of skin health innovation for decades.
-This Retinol upgrade proves their commitment to a laser-focused approach doesn't waver.
-The Dynamic Skin Retinol Serum is so lightweight and quick-absorbing, it will easily fit into any existing routine.
+It is pricey, but if you can fit a splurge into the budget, I recommend it.
+Dermalogica has worked at the front of skin health for decades, and this serum holds that line.
+It is lightweight and quick to absorb, so it slots into almost any routine.

 $99 (30ml) at dermalogica.com, sephora.com, dermstore.com, ulta.com, bluemercury.com, and lookfantastic.com